 All the clients of a firm are the clients of that firm and the firm is responsible for their affairs.
 By definition, they cannot be the clients of an employee.
 Solicitor employees sometimes have the mistaken belief that because they introduce a client to a firm, they are entitled when they leave to bring the files of those clients with them, without formal authority.
 This is not correct.
-The usual authority must be obtained from the client and furnished to the firm, and the usual formalities observed.
+The client may choose whomever they wish to instruct, however the position remains that the usual authority must be obtained from the client and furnished to the firm, and the usual formalities observed.

 If there is a continuing firm, it is recommended that files remain with the continuing firm until the client directs otherwise.